Published: April 9, 2019

 “Each day in the United States service dogs provide an invaluable service for their handlers.
 Whether it is assisting someone who is blind to navigate busy streets, or alerting a handler with diabetes that their blood sugar has dipped dangerously low, service animals are essential partners in everyday life.
 There remains a great deal of confusion on the part of the public as to what is and is not a service animal as well as the rights and responsibilities handlers and business have under the Americans with Disabilities Act and other laws.
 This seminar will answer those questions.” – Barry Whaley

-Join us in person or online for our Spring Seminar series on Friday, April 19, 2019 from 1:00 – 3:00pm EST to learn more about “Service Animals and the Americans with Disabilities Act .”
+The last session of our Spring Seminar series was held on Friday, April 19, 2019 from 1:00 – 3:00pm EST about “Service Animals and the Americans with Disabilities Act .”

-Learn more from experts Steve Kuusisto, Barry Whaley, and Jason Jones.
-The seminar will be held at the UK Coldstream Research Campus Human Development Institute Training Room 1525 Bull Lea Road, Lexington KY.
-A link to the live video stream of the seminar will be sent to registrants.
+We learned more from experts Steve Kuusisto, Barry Whaley, and Jason Jones.
+The seminar was held at the UK Coldstream Research Campus Human Development Institute Training Room 1525 Bull Lea Road, Lexington KY.
+A link to the live video stream of the seminar was sent to registrants.

 Steve Kuusisto, University Professor at Syracuse University

 Barry Whaley, Southeast ADA Center at Syracuse University